Edward Thompson (engineer): Retirement and death

 Edward Thompson retired in June 1946 at the age of 65 after holding the post for five years and was succeeded by Arthur Peppercorn.
 The first locomotive of his final design, the A2/3, entered traffic on 24 May and was named after its designer, coincidentally as the 2,000th engine constructed at Doncaster.
 At the naming ceremony, Sir Ronald Matthews paid tribute to the departing CME, thanking him for his service to the company through difficult wartime situation.

-After retirement, he would regularly attend the Institute of Mechanical Engineers, the MCC and the Oxford and Cambridge University Club at Pall Mall.He would attend lectures at IME, but did not comment, research or present papers himself.
+After retirement, he would regularly attend the Institution of Mechanical Engineers (IMechE), the MCC and the Oxford and Cambridge University Club at Pall Mall.
+He would attend lectures at IMechE, but did not comment, research or present papers himself.
 He maintained his friendship with other CMEs, such as William Stanier, both of which congratulated each other over new locomotives such as their respective mixed traffic designs, his successor Arthur Peppercorn and former colleague and CME of the Southern Railway Oliver Bulleid, the four together attending the opening of the Rugby Locomotive Testing Station in 1948.
 He continued to have an interest in the railway scene, taking an interest in British Railways' standardisation scheme developing under Robert Riddles, which mirrored his own ideas and changes implemented during the war.
 Members of his team, such as Edward Windle, would join the engineering team at BR.

 He died during the night of 14 July 1954 in North Wales, having suffered from severe chest pains.
 His funeral was held by the Church of England with no friends or relatives present in accordance to his wishes.
 Most of his estate was passed to his surviving sister and some to his friends.